iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_BUILD.md

 -- We will initially insert all the data as TEXT to ensure there aren't any errors during the COPY.
 -- We will also create a created_on field that will have the date that the table was created.
 CREATE TABLE import_data.countries (
+	-- Create an auto-incrementing, unique key for every row.
-	country_id INT GENERATED ALWAYS AS IDENTITY,
+	-- This will also be used as our Primary Key. country_id INT GENERATED ALWAYS AS IDENTITY,
 	country_name TEXT,
 	country_code_2 TEXT,